Remote work has been around for a few years, but today it is a critical business enabler.

 Internal communication- the big fish

-Slack, a can’t-do-without tool for remote teams has enabled many possibilities for distributed teams— a place for water-cooler chats, brainstorming, sharing photos, comparing notes, staying abreast of industry news, etc. The ability to hold synchronous conversation with the same ease as asynchronous conversation within the same app keeps employees hooked to Slack.
+Slack, a can’t-do-without tool for remote teams has enabled many possibilities for distributed teams— a place for water-cooler chats, brainstorming, sharing photos, comparing notes, polls in slack staying abreast of industry news, etc. The ability to hold synchronous conversation with the same ease as asynchronous conversation within the same app keeps employees hooked to Slack.

 Slack’s integration with other communication apps like Zoom, Skype, Google+ Hangouts helps remote employees stay aligned with their teammates from within the app.